abhisharma404/vault/README.md

 * SSL scanner.

-* Crawl a website and collect all the url related fields.
+* Crawl a website and collect all the URLs.

 * Scrape a website and collect all the images.